-Digital Democracy 101: Understanding Synthetic Media’s Effect on Canada’s Democracy
+Digital Democracy 101: Understanding Deepfakes and Synthetic Media’s Effect on Canada’s Democracy

 Wednesday March 6, 2019

 10:00 a.m. - 11:30 a.m.

 Before you vote, learn about deepfakes and synthetic media

 Discover how you cannot always believe what you see on digital platforms in this free lecture by Carl Miller, Research Director at Demos.
 He’ll explain how synthetic media can harm democracy.